Ahlfors-regular conformal dimension and energies of graph maps

 \subsection{Ahlfors-regular spaces}

+We collect several facts here; see \cite{heinonen:analysis}.
 A metric space is \emph{doubling} if there is an integer $N$ such that any ball of radius~$r$ is covered by at most $N$ balls of radius $r/2$.
-Doubling is a finite-dimensionality condition: the Assouad Embedding Theorem asserts that a doubling metric space is snowflake equivalent to a subset of a finite dimensional spherical space \cite{heinonen:analysis}.
+Doubling is a finite-dimensionality condition: the Assouad Embedding Theorem asserts that a doubling metric space is snowflake equivalent to a subset of a finite dimensional spherical space.

 Ahlfors regularity is a homogeneity condition that implies doubling.
 A space with both a metric and a measure $(Z, d, \mu)$ is \emph{Ahlfors regular} of exponent $q$ if $\mu(B(z,r)) \asymp r^q$ for each $r<\diam(Z)$, where the implicit constant is independent of $z$ and of~$r$.
 The Hausdorff dimension of such a space is necessarily equal to~$q$, and in fact the given measure~$\mu$ is comparable to the $q$-dimensional Hausdorff measure.
 A metric space is \emph{Ahlfors regular} if its Hausdorff measure in its Hausdorff dimension is Ahlfors regular.